Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: Introduction

-with $T$ the set of values of the sequence $M(S)$, then one readily verifies the containment $2T\subseteq T$, so that Theorem \ref{thm04} applies.
-Thus, $S$ provides an example where the conclusion of Graham's theorem holds, even though neither of its two conditions are satisfied.
+then one readily verifies the containment $2M(S)\subseteq M(S)$, so that Eppstein's theorem applies to the set $M(S)$.
+Thus, the above $S$ provides an example where the conclusion of Graham's theorem holds, even though neither of its two conditions are satisfied.
 Indeed, the ratio of consecutive values in $S$ is unbounded, while $S$, and therefore $P(M(S))$, only contains even integers.
-And with the help of Theorem \ref{thm04} one can come up with many similar sequences that also work to showcase such behavior.
-A bit more generally, if $U\subseteq\mathbb{N}$ is any set that contains multiples of all odd integers and $T:=\{2^a b : a\in\mathbb{N}, b\in U\}$, then Theorem \ref{thm04} applies.
-Examples are easy to come by, and include